Leopoldsbrunnen

 Andreas Hofer and the Tyrolean uprising of 1809

-The Napoleonic Wars gave the province of Tyrol a national epic and a hero whose splendour still shines today.
-The reason for this was once again a conflict with its northern neighbour and its allies after 1703.
-During the Napoleonic Wars, the Kingdom of Bavaria was, as it had been during the War of the Spanish Succession allied with France and was able to conquer Tyrol between 1796 and 1805.
-Innsbruck was no longer the provincial capital of Tyrol, but only one of many district capitals of the administrative unit Innkreis.
+The Napoleonic Wars gave the province of Tyrol a national epic and, in Andreas Hofer, a hero whose splendour still shines today.
+The reason for this was once again a conflict with its northern neighbour and its allies.
+During the Napoleonic Wars, the Kingdom of Bavaria was, as it had been during the War of the Spanish Successionallied with France and was able to conquer Tyrol between 1796 and 1805.
+The Habsburg Empire had to hand over Tyrol after several defeats.
+Innsbruck was no longer the capital of a crown land, but only one of many district capitals of the administrative unit Innkreis.

 For God, Emperor and Fatherland Tyrolean defence units came together to drive the small army and the Bavarian administrative officials out of Innsbruck.
 The riflemen were led by Andreas Hofer (1767 - 1810), an innkeeper, wine and horse trader from the South Tyrolean Passeier Valley near Meran.
 He was supported not only by other Tyroleans such as Father Haspinger, Peter Mayr and Josef Speckbacher, but also by the Habsburg Archduke Johann in the background.